-I have always been a motivated person, starting as far back as a high school student.
+I have always been motivated, starting as far back as a high school student.

-I first started college in the dual enrollment program when I was 15 years old.
+I started college in the dual enrollment program when I was 15.

 Everyone thought I wouldn’t be able to take the level of classes I wanted, as this program is usually only used for students to gain a few college credits before graduating from high school.